Rails End is gradually re-opening to the public over the next month.

-What's a public art gallery without a gift shop?
-Centrally located in Haliburton Village's vintage rail station, we showcase work by Canadian artists and artisans in our gift shop.
+Centrally located in Haliburton Village's vintage rail station, we showcase work by Canadian artists and artisans in our gallery shop.
+The space itself was the waiting area and ticket office of the Grand Trunk Haliburton Station circa 1900 and many of the textures and design features are still there for visitors to appreciate.
 We present a few samples here from the collection, but you really must visit when you are in Haliburton County.
-All works are sold on consignment with our local Artist members.
+All works are sold on consignment with local Artist members.

 Thank you for supporting Canadian Artists and Makers and for shopping locally.

-Rails End Gallery and Arts Centre is a proud member of Haliburton Highlands Chamber of Commerce #buyclosebuy
+Rails End Gallery and Arts Centre is a proud member of Craft Ontario, Ontario Association of Art Galleries, Ontario Museums Association, Arts Council Haliburton Highlands and Haliburton Highlands Chamber of Commerce.

 We have a wide selection of handcrafted gifts and original for the home or cottage made by Canadian Artists in the Haliburton region.

 Finely crafted ceramics - one of a kind bowls, mugs, platters and vases.